CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/darcy.md

 using JLD2
 ```

-the package to define the function distributions
+the package to define the function distributions,

 ```julia
 import GaussianRandomFields # we wrap this so we don't want to use "using" const GRF = GaussianRandomFields
 ```

-and finally the EKP packages
+and finally the EKP packages.

 ```julia
 using EnsembleKalmanProcesses